Creating an empty disk with a large block

 block_size

-: Block size in bytes (the minimum storage size for information on the disk).
-By default, the block size of all created disks is 4 KB; however, this is not enough for disks larger than 8 TB.
+: Block size in bytes (minimum storage unit on the disk).
+By default, the block size is 4 KB for all new disks; however, this is insufficient for disks larger than 8 TB.
 For more information, see Creating an empty disk with a large block.

 For more information about the